Map Chart

 By default, the landmark names are displayed as tooltips.

-12. Optional: Set the initial map view by selecting a region, and pressing the ‘Zoom Chart’ button zoom in.
+12. Optional: Set the initial map view by selecting a region, and pressing the ‘Zoom Chart’ button Zoom Chart.

-You can also press the ‘Pan’ button move and drag on the map to reposition, or press the ‘Zoom In’ button zoom in or ‘Zoom Out’ button zoom out to zoom.
-Press the ‘Clear’ button home to reset the view.
+You can also press the ‘Pan’ button Pan and drag on the map to reposition, or press the ‘Zoom In’ button Zoom In or ‘Zoom Out’ button Zoom Out to zoom.
+Press the ‘Clear’ button Clear to reset the view.

-13. Press the ‘Finish’ button submit to close the Editor.
+13. Press the ‘Finish’ button Finish to close the Editor.

 Set a Geographical Field